carmelgafa/carmelgafa.com/content/post/__DRAFT_azureml_pipeline_trainingpipeline.md

   - bag_regressor_n_estimators, the number of trees in the bagging regressor.
 This is a pipeline argument that will have an initial value that we will define during pipeline creation.
 This argument, as we shall see later on can be modified and so that a new selection trial is carried out without resubmitting the entire pipeline code.
   - decision_tree_max_depth , the maximum depth of the decision tree.
 Similar to the argument above, this  is a pipeline argument.
   - random_forest_n_estimators, the number of trees in the random forest.
 Similar to the argument above, this  is a pipeline argument.

-- This step loads the training labels and the transformed training features from the data store and executes the training of the models.
-The models are assigned the hyperparameters that we have specified during the pipeline creation.
-Obviously, we could have added more parameters to have better criteria to select our model, but we have chosen to keep the number of parameters as low as possible.

-- The cost function is evaluated for each model and logged to the pipeline step metrics by using the **run.log()** function.
-We also store the model and the resulting RMSE in a dictionary.

-- The selected model is  obtained by looking for the minimum RMSE in the dictionary.
-The selected model name is also logged to the pipeline step metrics.

-- Finally, the selected model is saved to the data store in the location specified by the model_folder argument.
-The model is also registered in the AzureML workspace with the name of **concrete_model**.

-The code for this step is as follows:

 ```python
 '''